highcharts/node-export-server/README.md

 Version 2.1.0 has a couple of breaking changes:

-- Log destinations must now exist before starting file logging
+- Log destinations must now exist before starting file logging.
 - The following options are now disabled by default:
   - `callback`
   - `resources`